yash07007/yash07007/README.md

-<h1 align="center">Hi 👋, I'm Yash Solanki</h1>
+<h1 align="center">Hi 👋🏻, I'm Yash Solanki</h1>
 <h3 align="center">A passionate computer science graduate student at University of Southern California</h3>

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=yash07007&color=blueviolet&style=flat">
 </p>

+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.

+🎓 &nbsp;I'm currently studying Computer Science (Computer Networks) at the University of Southern California.

-- 🌱 I’m currently learning more about **Algorithms, Networks, Development, etc.**
+🌱 &nbsp;I'm on track for learning more about **Algorithms, Networks, Development, etc.**

-- 👀 I’m interested in Security and Networks related Projetcs and Research.

-- 💞️ I’m looking to collaborate on various Hackathons, Projects and Conding Contests.
+🤝🏻 &nbsp;I’m looking to collaborate on various Hackathons, Projects and Conding Contests.

-- 👨‍💻 All of my projects are available at [github](https://github.com/yash07007?tab=repositories)
+👨‍💻 &nbsp;All of my projects are available at [github](https://github.com/yash07007?tab=repositories)

-- 💬 Ask me about **Blockchain** & **Networks**

-- 📫 How to reach me **ysolanki@usc.edu**
+✉️ &nbsp;You can shoot me an email at ysolanki@usc.edu!
+I'll try to respond as soon as I can.

+📄 &nbsp;Please have a look at my [Résumé](https://www.github.com/yash07007) for more details about me.
+I'm open to feedback and suggestions!